nail-e/ib-blog/pythonwiki/pythonvariables.md

 >>> 5
 ```

 They can be given a data type.
-This is useful especially for inputs and outputs5
+This is useful especially for inputs and outputs
-int(x)

 ```python
 x = str(5)